Director: Chris Sun

 *Only a very small thing but I sometimes felt the dialogue wasn't all that clear so I missed the odd bit here and there and on the DVD release at least there was no option to put subtitles on.
 This is more of a technical problem with the disc release though as opposed to the film itself.

-Verdict: A fine slasher and certainly one that I enjoyed from start to finish.
+Verdict: A fine slasher and certainly one that I had a good time with from start to finish.
 There are a few little niggles but they are all pretty minor issues that don't detract from the overall experience which largely is a very positive one.
+The gore effects in particular are great and some funny characters and familiar faces add to the enjoyment.

 Bodycount (contains major spoilers):